intermine/training-portal/content/user-documentation/template-search.md

 ## Template Search

-A pre-defined search which provides a simple form with one or more variables for you to define.
-It provides a list of terms making the search easier for someone who do not know the right terms to search for and provides default values for each template search.
+A pre-defined query that has been created to search for data which provides a simple form with one or more variables for you to define.
+It allows you to search for databases without having to construct your own query or understand  the underlying data structure.
+In other words, it provides a list of terms making the search easier for someone who do not know the right terms to search for and provides default values for each template search.

 ## How To Get Data Using The Bluegene Template Search